PlummersSoftwareLLC/Primes/PrimeAssembly/solution_1/README.md

 ![Category](https://img.shields.io/badge/Category-unfaithful-yellowgreen)

-This solution contains two implementations in x86-64 assembly, of which one is faithull (x64ff) and one is not (x64uff).
+This solution contains two implementations in x86-64 assembly, of which one is faithul (x64ff) and one is not (x64uff).
 The basic algorithm used is that of the original C#/C++ implementations.

 ## Run instructions